cmdcolin/oddgenes/README.md

 Note that commas in FASTA names is being suggested as an illegal character because of the supplementary alignment tag in SAM/BAM using comma separated values

+## Humungous chromosomes V1

+Genomes such as wheat have large chromosomes averaging 806Mbp but the BAI file format is limited to 2^29-1 ~ 536Mbp in size (this is due to the binning strategy, the max bin size is listed as 2^29)

+## Humongous chromosomes V2

+The axolotl genome has individual chromosomes that are of size 3.14 Gbp https://genome.cshlp.org/content/29/2/317.long (2019) which is almost as big as the entire human genome

+The BAM and CRAM formats can only store 2^31-1 length https://en.wikipedia.org/wiki/2,147,483,647 so bgzip/tabix SAM is used

+## Humongous CIGAR strings

+The CG tag was invented in order to store CIGAR strings longer than 64kb, since n_cigar_opt is a uint16

 ## Interesting gene names

 * Tinman - https://en.wikipedia.org/wiki/Tinman_gene